Hallucination is Inevitable: An Innate Limitation of Large Language Models: Discussion

-\paragraph{Larger models and more training data} LLMs are believed to show ``emergent abilities''~\cite{Wei2022EmergentALLM} which are absent in smaller language models because of the significantly increased number of parameters and training samples.
+\paragraph{Larger models, model ensembles, and more training data} LLMs are believed to show ``emergent abilities''~\cite{Wei2022EmergentALLM} because of the significantly increased number of parameters and training samples.
 Therefore, it is natural to think that hallucination will disappear as LLMs grow larger.
 In the context of this work, increasing model parameters boosts the complexity of LLMs, enabling it to capture more complex ground truth functions.
-Expanding the size of $\Set{T}$ helps rule out invalid LLM candidates and help the training converge better.
-As the Probably Approximately Correct (PAC) learning framework~\cite{Valiant1984TheoryOT} indicates, increasing training data will result in diminishing generalisation errors if training time is sufficient, provided that the task is learnable by LLMs.
-However, increasing parameters and data is futile if the ground truth function $f$ cannot be captured by LLMs at all as suggested by \thmref{thm:llm_program_hallucination} and \thmref{thm:llm_fails_computable}.
-For example, adding more multi-head attention layers to a polynomial-time LLM will only result in a larger polynomial-time LLM and will only reduce and possibly eliminate hallucination w.r.t. polynomial-time ground truth functions.
-It will not eliminate hallucination w.r.t. an exponential-time ground truth function, no matter how many layers are added or how much additional training data are provided.
+Increasing the size of $\Set{T}$ helps rule out invalid LLM candidates and helps with convergence during training~\cite{Valiant1984TheoryOT}.
+However, increasing parameters and data is futile if the ground truth function $f$ cannot be captured by LLMs at all as suggested in \cref{sec:hallucination_is_inevitable}.
+For example, adding multi-head attention layers to a polynomial-time LLM will result in a larger polynomial-time LLM and will only reduce and possibly eliminate hallucination w.r.t. polynomial-time ground truth functions.
+It will not eliminate hallucination w.r.t. an exponential-time ground truth function, no matter how many layers or training data are added.
+Similarly, a model ensemble is essentially a single LLM.
+It is bounded by \cref{thm:llm_fails_computable} and cannot eliminate hallucination.